iansheridan/r_aurora/README.md

 aurora.on(request_type, "state/", payload)
 ```

+_(See nanoleaf aurora OpenAPI docs in the developers section of their website `https://forum.nanoleaf.me/docs/openapi`)_

 1. the first parameter is the request type.
 Typically `get` or `put`.

 2. the second parameter below represents the node of the JSON structure as defined in the Open API docs.
 In this case `state/`